-3. In the trench perpendicular to the southwestern corner of room 3 (part of the annexes on the southern side) was identified the outer side of the southern wall of the basilica (Pl.
+3. The trench perpendicular to the south-western corner of room 3 part of the annexes on the southern side has revealed the outer side of the southern wall of the basilica (Pl.
 V/2).
-Its foundation measured only 0.50 m in depth and was built in a less exact technique when compared to that of the foundation of room 1 on the southeastern corner, thus indicating that the room had a single phase of use.
-In this case, we suggest it was built during the final phase of the basilica (end of the 6th century - beginning of the 7th century AD).
-Moreover, both its size (larger than that of the other two annexes on the southern side $-4.55 \times 6.60$ m, compared to 2.40 $\times$ 4.80 m and 2.80 $\times$ 8 m respectively - the size of rooms 1 and 2), and the manner in which its north-eastern corner almost overlapped the south-western corner of the main nave of the basilica, might provide indications on its possible construction during the final stage of the monument.
+Its foundation measures only 0.50 m in depth and was built in a less exact technique than that of the foundation of room 1 on the southeastern corner; this indicates that this room had a single phase of use.
+In this case, it is possible that it was built during the final phase of the basilica (end of the $6^{th}$ century - beginning of the $7^{th}$ century AD).
+Besides, both its larger size than that of the other two annexes on the southern side (4.55 x 6.60 m, compared to 2.40 x 4.80 m and 2.80 x 8 m respectively - the size of rooms 1 and 2), as well as the manner in which its north-eastern corner almost overlaps the south-western corner of the main nave of the basilica might provide indications on its possible construction during the final stage of the monument.